camille-vanhoffelen/wet-toast-talk-radio/README.md

 `prolove` | Zara | The dating advice show where we love listening to you `advert` | Ian | Advertisements from our beloved sponsors

-For example, to generate an advertisement script in the folder output:
+For example, to generate an advertisement script in the folder `output`:

 ```commandline
 python -m wet_toast_talk_radio.main scriptwriter advert --output-dir output